How to get renewable energy for business

 Alongside reducing your carbon emissions and your energy bill, the renewable energy impact on your business could include the following benefits:

-- Stable energy costs - renewable energy sources are not affected by price rises.
+- Stable energy costs if renewable energy sources are not affected by price rises.

-- Another income - you can sell electricity back to the grid at a premium.
+- Another income if you can sell electricity back to the grid at a premium.

-- Reduces your emissions - this helps you to meet carbon reduction targets.
+- Reduces your emissions to help you meet carbon reduction targets.

-- Improves your business reputation – customers and stakeholders value commitment to sustainability.
+- Improves your business reputation where customers and stakeholders value commitment to sustainability.

-- Exemption from the Climate Change Levy (CCL) – a government-imposed tax designed to encourage energy efficiency and carbon emission reduction among businesses.
+- Exemption from the Climate Change Levy (CCL), which is a government-imposed tax designed to encourage energy efficiency and carbon emission reduction among businesses.

-- Access to energy subsidies - exclusively for businesses that use less energy (see below).
+- Access to energy subsidies may be available exclusively to businesses that use less energy (see below).

 Is renewable energy good for small businesses?